Workers fret at making ends meet as US govt shutdown persists

 After past shutdowns, Congress quickly ensured that federal workers were retroactively paid.
 But the end of the month is approaching with no headway on reopening the government.

-Kevin, a statistician at the Census Bureau, said he recently relocated to Washington with his wife and two-and-a-half-year-old son from North Carolina in search of the long-term stability of a government job.
+Kevin, a statistician, said he recently relocated to Washington with his wife and young son from the southeastern US in search of the long-term stability of a government job.

 But he said he used up his savings to finance the move and that his son has required early intervention services for delayed development.